Yoghurtyam/MR-ML-Assessments/2. neural network/README.md

 ## What is the problem and how to tackle it?

 ### Building the Neural Network (Main Task)
-The task is to build a simple feed forward neural network to solve the [specific task] at hand.
+The task is to build a simple feed forward neural network to predict customer rating from the reviews.
 You have to choose the architecture and hyper parameters for the network, i.e, number of layers, number of neurons, learning rate (if applicable) etc.

-Explain what the dataset is and what the problem is

 There are a lot of resources to understand the inner workings of neural networks.
 Here are a few:
 - [Video](https://youtu.be/aircAruvnKk): the concepts behind how a neural network works
 - [Video](https://youtu.be/w8yWXqWQYmU): Building a neural network from scratch
 - [Series](https://youtube.com/playlist?list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3): Neural networks from scratch

-While writing the code for the neural network use Object Oriented Programming (OOP) concepts when required to make the code more robust to new use cases.
+While writing the code for the neural network use Object Oriented Programming (OOP) concepts as and when required to make the code more robust to new use cases.
 For example, if you want to change the architecture of the neural network from having a single hidden layer with 50 neurons to a hidden layer with 100 neurons, it should be as simple as changing a parameter in a function from 50 to 100.
 Ex: as easy as changing `neural_network.layer(n=50)` to `neural_network.layer(n=100)`.

 ### Preparing the dataset
 The dataset provided is a modified version of the amazon cell phone reviews [dataset](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews?select=20191226-reviews.csv).
 It has three columns: